CDatarET/Janmansh-and-Assignments/README.md

-##Janmansh and assignments
+Janmansh and Assignments

-Janmansh has to submit
-3
-3 assignments for Chingari before
+Janmansh has to submit 3 assignments for Chingari before 10 PM.
+He starts working on the assignments at X PM, and each assignment takes 1 hour to complete.

-10
-10 pm and he starts to do the assignments at
-X
-X pm.
-Each assignment takes him
-1
-1 hour to complete.
-Can you tell whether he'll be able to complete all assignments on time or not?
+Determine whether Janmansh will be able to complete all the assignments on time.

 Input Format
-The first line will contain
-T
-T - the number of test cases.
-Then the test cases follow.
+The first line contains a single integer T – the number of test cases.

-The first and only line of each test case contains one integer X
-X - the time when Janmansh starts doing the assignments.
+The next T lines each contain a single integer X – the time (in PM) when Janmansh starts the assignments.

 Output Format
-For each test case, output Yes if he can complete the assignments on time.
-Otherwise, output No.
+For each test case, print "Yes" if Janmansh can complete all assignments on or before 10 PM.
+Otherwise, print "No".

-You may print each character of Yes and No in uppercase or lowercase (for example, yes, yEs, YES will be considered identical).
+You may print each character of "Yes" and "No" in uppercase or lowercase (for example, YES, yes, yEs will be considered the same).